-- 1. This phase should include a mix of activities intended to reduce the specific risks associated with the product to be developed.
+1. This phase should include a mix of activities intended to reduce the specific risks associated with the product to be developed.
 This includes additional design trades and requirements trades necessary to ensure an affordable product and executable development and production programs.
 Capability requirements are matured and validated, and affordability caps are finalized during this phase.
 The TMRR Phase requires continuous and close collaboration between the program office and the requirements communities and authorities.
 During this phase, any realized Should Cost management savings should normally be used to further reduce program risk and future program costs.
-Enclosure 2 describes baseline cost control and the use of Should Cost management. - 2.
-This phase normally includes competitive sources conducting technology maturation and risk reduction activities and preliminary design activities up to and including a Preliminary Design Review (PDR) prior to source selection for the EMD Phase.
-Competitive
+Enclosure 2 describes baseline cost control and the use of Should Cost management.

+2. This phase normally includes competitive sources conducting technology maturation and risk reduction activities and preliminary design activities up to and including a Preliminary Design Review (PDR) prior to source selection for the EMD Phase.
+Competitive risk reduction prototypes will be included if they will materially reduce engineering and manufacturing development risk at an acceptable cost.
+If competitive prototyping is not considered feasible, single prototypes at the system or subsystem level will be considered.

-- 3. There are a number of ways to structure this phase which should be tailored to reduce the specific risks associated with the product being acquired.
-Technology Readiness Levels, described in the Technology Readiness Assessment (TRA) Guidance (Reference (e) (f)), should be used to benchmark technology risk during this phase; however, these indices are rough benchmarks, and not conclusive about the degree of risk mitigation needed prior to development.
-Deeper analysis of the actual risks associated with the preferred design and any recommended risk mitigation must be conducted and provided to the MDA. - (c) The Acquisition Strategy will guide this phase.
-Multiple technology development demonstrations, defined in the acquisition strategy, may be necessary before the operational user and material material developer can substantiate that a preferred solution is feasible, affordable, and supportable; satisfies validated capability requirements; and has acceptable technical risk.
+3. There are a number of ways to structure this phase which should be tailored to reduce the specific risks associated with the product being acquired.
+Technology Readiness Levels, described in the Technology Readiness Assessment (TRA) Guidance (Reference(f)), should be used to benchmark technology risk during this phase; however, these indices are rough benchmarks, and not conclusive about the degree of risk mitigation needed prior to development.
+Deeper analysis of the actual risks associated with the preferred design and any recommended risk mitigation must be conducted and provided to the MDA.

+(c) The Acquisition Strategy will guide this phase.
+Multiple technology development demonstrations, defined in the acquisition strategy, may be necessary before the operational user and materiel developer can substantiate that a preferred solution is feasible, affordable, and supportable; satisfies validated capability requirements; and has acceptable technical risk.
 Critical program information will be identified during this phase and program protection measures to prevent disclosure of critical information will be implemented consistent with section 13 in Enclosure 3.
 Planning for EMD, production, developmental and operational test, and life-cycle sustainment of proposed products will occur during this phase.
-The government will update the program IP Strategy (see paragraph 6a(4) of Enclosure 2) to ensure the ability to compete future sustainment efforts consistent with the Acquisition Strategy to include competition for spares and depot repair. - (d) During this phase, and timed to support CDD validation (or its equivalent), the Program Manager will conduct a systems engineering trade-off analysis showing how cost and capability vary as a function of the major design parameters.
+The government will update the program IP Strategy (see paragraph 6a(4) of Enclosure 2) to ensure the ability to compete future sustainment efforts consistent with the Acquisition Strategy to include competition for spares and depot repair.

+(d) During this phase, and timed to support CDD validation (or its equivalent), the Program Manager will conduct a systems engineering trade-off analysis showing how cost and capability vary as a function of the major design parameters.
 The analysis will support the assessment of refined KPPs/KSAs in the CDD.
 Capability requirements proposed in the CDD (or equivalent requirements document) should be consistent with program affordability goals.